5 Ways To Begin Decolonizing Sports

 4. Recognize Indigenous People And Nations In All Sport Competition, and Continue To Grow Indigenous Events – Lacrosse is a shining example of this with the inclusion of Team Iroquois in both International and National competitions.
 It’s time that other sports, including hockey, take note of this and follow suit.
 Listen to the term First Nations.
 Say it out loud if you need to.
 Nation.
 Alongside this, continuing to grow and support Indigenous events such as the North American Indigenous Games (Call To Action #88) is crucial.

-5. Time To Let Go, And Demand More – Coaches and athletes need eduction.
-Education in how to embrace and encourage diversity in all forms in sport, and how to effectively erase racism, homophobia, sexism, and oppression of all forms, which were caused by systems of power, many through Colonialism.
-We need to let go of the hyper-competitive, results driven, capitalist, hierarchy we’ve embraced for so long in sports.
+5. Time To Let Go, And Demand More – Coaches and athletes need education.
+Education in how to embrace and encourage diversity in all forms in sport, and how to effectively erase racism, homophobia, sexism, and oppression in all forms, which were caused by systems of power, many through Colonialism.
+We need to let go of the hyper-competitive, results driven, capitalist hierarchy we’ve embraced for so long in sports.
 It’s ok to participate to have fun, and to simply be active.
 Lacrosse in its earliest form, the Creator’s Game, was viewed as medicine, as a spiritual activity.
 It was played for healing, to solve disputes, for social, and political reasons.
 It wasn’t played to inherently ‘be the best’ or to gain fame or fortune.
 At the heart of organizational sport, modern sport as we recognize it today, we all know the values and purpose of the games we play, but the long lasting systems of Colonialism, which were established to give power to one group of people, remain.
 We don’t need to gain power from sport, isolate others, and continue to perpetuate socioeconomic inequity.
 We don’t need to assert dominance over others through games that can have a healing outcome for those participating.
 Our systems are broken, and National and Provincial organizations need to look at their rules, governance, and structures, and see how they are contributing to these ongoing issues.
-They then need to educate parents, coaches, and athletes from the earliest ages to begin ending this cycle.
+They then need to educate parents, coaches, and athletes from the earliest ages to begin to end this cycle.